-First Tennessee Park - Metal Detectors - Frequently Asked Questions
+First Horizon Park - Metal Detectors - Frequently Asked Questions

-Why are the Sounds & First Tennessee Park using metal detectors?
+Why are the Sounds & First Horizon Park using metal detectors?

-Fan, staff, and player safety is a top priority for the Nashville Sounds, and we believe this greatly enhances ballpark security for all events at First Tennessee Park.
+Fan, staff, and player safety is a top priority for the Nashville Sounds, and we believe this greatly enhances ballpark security for all events at First Horizon Park.

 What can fans expect at First Tennessee Park gates?